Dark Mesons at the LHC: Resonant Dark Pion Pair-Production at LHC

 The limits from this region for the different models are shown in the right panel of Fig.~\ref{fig:8TeVSusyLeptonsSummary}.
 The efficiency is largest in the mass region where $\dpi^{+} \rightarrow t \bar{b}$ and $\dpi^0 \rightarrow Zh$ dominate.
 The $\dpi^0 \rightarrow Zh$ mode is suppressed in the gaugephobic models, hence the limits are not quite as strong as the gaugephilic case.
 From Fig.~\ref{fig:8TeVSusyLeptonsSummary}, we see that this search only excludes $m_{\pi_D} \sim 200$-$400\,\gev$ for $\eta = 0.45$, while $\eta=0.25$ models are not constrained at all.
 Thus, while we expected that updating the best 8 TeV search would yield impressive bounds, it was unable to extend the limits above the 500 GeV bound set at $\sqrt{s}=8\tev$.

 This result highlights a troubling trend.
 We found the strongest limits from the 8 TeV analysis, pushing the mass of the dark pion to $500$~GeV for the most excluded model.
 However, that search was designed with supersymmetry in mind, and using a supersymmetric interpretation of the 8 TeV search excluded sparticles (stops, specifically) up to 1 TeV\@.
 In the supersymmetry interpretation, it makes sense to harden the cuts and focus on particles heavier than 1 TeV\@.
-As we have seen in this analysis, however, imposing harder cuts as done with the $13$~TeV analyses is detrimental to the signals in our benchmark models, with the result that the older, $8$~TeV analyses yielded the strongest constraints. pair-produced superpartners, in this case), the harder cuts are actually detrimental to the signal, with the net result that analyses with more data and at 13 TeV can end up being less constraining than older, 8 TeV analyses.
+As we have seen in this analysis, however, imposing harder cuts as done with the $13$~TeV analyses is detrimental to the signals in our benchmark models, with the result that the older, $8$~TeV analyses yielded the strongest constraints.
 In the next subsection, we discuss other searches which have been thwarted in a similar way.